0xd34db33f/scriptsaw/README.md

 # scriptsaw
-A random collection of scripts I use on a daily/weekly/montly basis that help me in some way.
+A random, yet public, collection of scripts I use on a daily/weekly/montly basis that help me in some way.
 I doubt anyone else will ever use this code, but who knows, so enjoy.